Tutorial: Fast self-forced trajectories

 for t_out in [2.0, 3.0, 4.0, 5.0, 6.0]:

-# obtain the initial p value for the desired trajectory duration, see below for futher explanations
+# Obtain the initial p value for the desired trajectory duration, see below for futher explanations

-p_new = get_p_at_t(
+p0_new = get_p_at_t(

 t_out,